 In 1934 Viking pumps were called upon to operate the hydraulics for Diebold safes used to lock up rare coins and other valuable artifacts.
 These safes were time lock operated such that they would automatically seal when the museum closed for the evening, protecting the artifacts within.

 John Deere has been manufacturing tractors in Iowa almost as long as Viking Pump has been making pumps.
 In 1918 the company acquired the Waterloo Gasoline Engine Company and has been manufacturing tractors here ever since.
 This made Waterloo the ideal home for their popular John Deere Tractor & Engine museum featuring antique farm equipment thru their modern tractors used today.

-Among the historical artifacts is 1930’s replica of a Froelich Tractor.
+Among the historical artifacts is a 1930’s replica of a Froelich Tractor.
 This replica was built by a John Deere employee and includes a Viking pump for handling water driven by the gas engine via a leather belt.

 Opened in 1959, Circus World features artifacts form the Ringling Bros.
 Circus.
 Among the wagons, calliopes, rides, and animals, you’ll find a 1920’s Mack water truck.
 Fitted with a PTO driven Viking pump, this truck was used to deliver water for the animals and wash down the streets after parades for nearly 50 years before retiring in 1970.

 In 2003 Circus World rebuilt this truck and still uses it today.
 Remarkably, the pump itself was in excellent shape, requiring only some repair rather than complete replacement.